 The following prescription medications are commonly used during detox:

-In other cases, prescription drugs might be used to treat symptoms, but not the addiction itself.
+In other cases, prescription drugs might be used to treat your symptoms, but not the addiction itself.
 For instance, there are no specific medications that are FDA-approved for the treatment of stimulant dependence.
 During stimulant detox, medications that treat specific symptoms of withdrawal, such as sleep aids for insomnia and mood stabilizers for anxiety and depression, can be helpful.

+Typically, detox needs to be classified as “medically necessary” to be covered under insurance.
+You will need to check with your insurance provider directly to find out what your individual plan covers, and how much.
 You may have a deductible to pay first or associated copays.
 In some instances, you may need to pay for your detox services upfront and then get reimbursed by your insurance company later.

-Insurance coverage varies from state to state and between different providers.
+Insurance coverage varies from state to state and providers.
 Since the specifics vary so much based on your personal plan, it can be tricky to ascertain your exact level of coverage.
 Detox providers and your insurance company can help you determine what your exact out-of-pocket costs will be.

 Have questions about our how our drug and alcohol detox programs work?
 Our compassionate staff at Footprints to Recovery is standing by to answer any questions you might have.
 We’re waiting to hear from you!(855) 628-2899